saeyslab/harpy/docs/vib_compute.md

 salloc --partition=gpu_a100_48C_96T_512GB --ntasks=8 --mem=16G --gres=gpu:1 --time=02:00:00
 ```

-In the default environment, install support for loading environment kernels (no modules should be loaded at this time, nor conda env):
+In the default environment, install support for loading environment kernels (no modules should be loaded at this time, nor conda environments):

 ```bash
 ml purge